alternetsoft/AlternetUI/README.md

 applications that runs on Windows, macOS, and Linux with Microsoft Visual Studio or Visual Studio Code.

 It is built on top of the .NET Framework and uses a XAML-like approach to define user interface and layout.
-It provides a set of standard controls that looks native on the target OS, such as Text Box, Label, CheckBox, Button, Image, TreeView, ListView, WebBrowser and more.
+It provides a set of standard controls that looks native on the target OS, such as TextBox, Label, CheckBox, Button, Image, TreeView, ListView, WebBrowser and more.

 The framework includes a platform-independent graphic device interface for rendering graphical objects, such as fonts,